lokalise/Blog-Authors-Info/docs/02-style-guide.md

 * :framed_picture: If you are using *images* from other sources, make sure you have permission to do so.
 We encourage authors to use original images.
 * Provide `alt` text for your images.
 * :shipit: Do not use *smiles* and *emoticons*.
 There is a difference between how we communicate with friends and how we communicate with our prospects and customers.
 Generally, we don’t use emojis on our website or blog.
 We use them at times in social posts, emails and Intercom chats.
 Memes are also something we rarely share outside of Lokalise.
 If we use them we educate ourselves on the ones that have negative meaning.
-*  Humor is hard to do in such a way that it scales internationally.
+* :confused: Humor is hard to do in such a way that it scales internationally.
 Like emojis it can be used to accentuate and draw attention but should not be overused.
 Being serious does not mean we are mean, sharp-edged, unpleasant or distasteful.
 It does mean we are direct.
 * Do not use numbers to specify the count:
   + :heavy_check_mark: We have added support for *two* languages...
   + :heavy_check_mark: There are *ten* users...